jpalmer37/withinhost/README.md

-# Within-host analysis of sequence insertions and deletions in the HIV surface protein
+# Analysis of insertion/deletion (indel) mutation in the HIV surface protein within hosts

-This project provides an analysis of the five variable regions within the gp120 surface protein of HIV-1.
-The gp120 protein is responsible for attaching to our human immune cells so that HIV can enter and infect them.
-The five variable regions within gp120 rapidly change their sequence and by doing so, are believed to promote HIV infection.
-This project aims to take in roughly ~25,000 HIV sequences, process them, reconstruct the most likely set of ancestral relationships between them (in a phylogenetic tree) and analyze the insertion and deletion events that occur within the variable regions.
+This project contains partial (not all) scripts used to generate results presented in my masters thesis.
+For context, the gp120 protein is found on the surface of HIV and is responsible for letting HIV enter and infect our own bodily cells.
+This pipeline was used to take in roughly ~25,000 HIV genetic sequences, process them, use MCMC / Bayesian inference to reconstruct evolutionary history (a phylogenetic tree), and model the rates of indel mutations (Hamiltonian Monte Carlo; RStan; hierarchical modelling).